janvogt/MentalArithmeticTrainer/README.md

 #Dependencies

-You need to have python 3.x installed and in your path.
+You need to have python 3.x as your default python version.

 #Usage